-- Use a mild shampoo and wash your hair regularly to keep them clean
+- Use a mild shampoo and wash your hair regularly to keep your scalp clean.

-- Do not brush your hair soon after washing, as wet hair sheds too quickly
+- Do not brush your hair immediately after washing, as wet hair is more prone to breakage.

-- Enrich your diet with more proteins and fresh greens
+- Enrich your diet with more protein and fresh greens.

-- Check your fitness gear and allow airier clothes to keep the excess sweat off.
-Shower soon after workouts to prevent any sweat depositions.
+- Check your fitness gear and wear airier clothes to manage the excess sweat.
+Shower soon after workouts to prevent any sweat deposits.

-- Keep stress away, and try to follow a proper fitness routine with good 8 hours of sleep each night to ward off the stress
+- Keep stress away, and try to follow a proper fitness routine with a good 8 hours of sleep each night to ward off stress.

-- Check your medications and get health examinations, for any drug which may be causing hair fall discuss with your doctor for switching to a better option
+- Check your medication and get health examinations, for any drug which may be causing hair fall.
+Discuss an alternative with your doctor.

-- Do not apply undue pressure while combing, drying or styling your hair
+- Do not apply excess pressure while combing, drying or styling your hair.

-- Avoid using hair dryers, straighteners and hair dyes, as they may damage your hair more than anything else.
+- Avoid using hairdryers, straighteners and hair dyes, as the heat may damage your hair.

-Hair loss is a common concern in people of all ages even as early as teenage.
-With fast paced lives, exposure to pollution and UV rays of sun being unavoidable, we tend to oversee the hair care routine.
-A check on your diet, fitness, hygiene and health can help you not just treat but also prevent hair loss problem further.
-Be sure to visit your dermatologist for any warning signs, and prevent a permanent damage to your hair.
+Hair loss is a common concern for people of all ages even as early as their teenage years.
+With fast-paced lives, exposure to pollution and UV rays from the sun being unavoidable, we tend to overestimate our hair care routine.
+A check on your diet, fitness, hygiene and health can help you treat and prevent hair loss.
+Be sure to visit your dermatologist when you see the warning signs and prevent permanent damage to your hair.